cekit/cekit/docs/getting-started/modules.rst

             url: https://github.com/cekit/example-common-module.git
             ref: master

 This section adds two different types of module repositories that can be incorporated into the image.
 One is a remote (the ``git`` link) and one is a local filesystem reference.
+In this case, the example-common-module is an example of sharing a remote repository.
 In order to actually select components from the above repositories it is necessary to add an ``install`` section:

 .. code-block:: yaml